wp-plugins/zedity/readme.txt

 == Changelog ==

+= 3.1.0 =
+* Added Spanish translation.
+* Extended box size panel with x/y box position fields to specify exact box position (only Premium).
+* New "Multiple Layout Responsive Design" (MLRD) feature (only Premium).

 = 2.5.4 =
-*Improved compatibility with other plugins.
+* Improved compatibility with other plugins.

 = 2.5.3 =
 * Added help in menu with link to Zedity tutorials.